What is the Capital Improvement Program?

 Construction impacts will vary depending on the type of construction planned on your block.
 You should still expect to receive your mail and deliveries but you may need to take your garbage and recycling bins to the nearest corner.

 In general, construction crews will be working from 7 a.m. to 5:30 p.m., Monday through Friday.
 Permission to work on weekends may be granted, if necessary.
-To be notified in advance of weekend work, please write Roadwork@nola.gov or call 504.658.ROAD (7623).
+To be notified in advance of weekend work, please write ose@nola.gov or call 504-658-7623.
 You can also sign up for our program wide newsletter to receive monthly updates on active construction sites here.

 What are the hours for construction?
 Will there be work on the weekends?